 A man win the national championship in his first full season as a head coach.

 Nobody has done that exactly.
 Steve Fisher, given the Michigan job just before the 1989 NCAA tournament when Bill Frieder was fired, won the title in his first full month on the job.
-This is the 30th anniversary of that assistant-to-riches story.

 Three No. 1 seeds ousted the first week.

-Kentucky win a Final Four third place game
+Kentucky win a Final Four third-place game

 You do remember the third place game, right?
-The Wildcats have 128 victories in the NCAA tournament, but not one in the third place game.
+The Wildcats have 128 victories in the NCAA tournament, but not one in the third-place game.
 And since there isn’t such a thing anymore, they never will.
 No one seems too disappointed.

 A coach with a beard win the national championship.